aeternity/tutorials/sophia-token-exchange-contract-2.md

 #### Summary
 Our two fungible token contracts have been deployed on sdk-edgenet.

-The hex addresses for the two deployed token contract in our case are:
+The hex addresses for the two deployed token contracts in our case are:
 ```
 Receiving token - 0x28931779943d8b1ba9799fc73f0805567599abf6a0958e2463db9aa14ccc9685
 Sending token - 0xa732153f7ff0134e8632086ddcfc1b87cd9cc1e7f34c7a5968b1ae5d1dac353b